List of Planet of the Apes characters: Malcolm

 Malcolm is the co-leader of surviving humans post-Simian Flu and former architect in Dawn of the Planet of the Apes.
 Malcolm was played by Jason Clarke.

 Malcolm leads a small group of humans who form a strong bond with Caesar and his apes, coming to understand they need not be rivals for resources in a post-flu world.
 Malcolm's understanding personality makes Caesar compare him to Will Rodman, the father figure in Caesar's life.

-It was later stated in War for the Planet of the Apes from Col. McCullough that he ran into Malcolm and his group and pleaded for peace and to let him show him how intelligent Caesar is, but McCullough dismisses him as crazy and shoots him and his group dead.
+In a deleted scene from War for the Planet of the Apes, Col. McCullough reveals to Caesar that Malcolm tried to convince him not to go to war with the apes.
+McCullough dismissed Malcolm as crazy and killed him.

 Dreyfus

-Dreyfus is a former Police Chief turned former Mayor of San Francisco who acts as the main human antagonist in Dawn of the Planet of the Apes.
+Dreyfus is a former Police Chief and Mayor of San Francisco in Dawn of the Planet of the Apes.
 Dreyfus was played by Gary Oldman.

 Dreyfus was the passionate leader of a group of humans living in California after losing his wife and children to the Simian Flu.
 Dreyfus encounters Caesar and his colony at a local power station and, seeing them as a threat to humans, decides to wipe them all out leading him to become corrupt.
-In the final battle between the apes and humans, Dreyfus sacrifices himself to blow up the skyscraper which he hopes will kill the apes.
+In the final battle between the apes and humans, Dreyfus sacrifices himself to blow up the skyscraper which he hopes will kill the apes, but his death was ultimately in vain.

+J. Wesley McCullough

+J. Wesley McCullough is a Green Beret Colonel (former 1st Special Forces Group) in charge of a rogue battalion called Alpha Omega in War for the Planet of the Apes.
+He was played by Woody Harrelson.

+He was a ruthless military officer, especially towards apes.
+He would become obsessed with destroying Caesar's ape clan, determined to preserve humans as the dominant species on Earth.

+During the events of Dawn of the Planet of the Apes, Koba led an attack against Dreyfus' human settlement.
+In the process, the survivors made contact with Joint Base Lewis-McChord, in Seattle, Washington, where the last of the US Army was stationed.
+In response to the distress, Colonel McCullough's unit was deployed to California to exterminate the apes, including Caesar.
+After two years of war, a disillusioned McCullough went rogue from his commanders.
+He also ordered the extermination of all infected humans as the Simian Flu mutated, causing humans, including his own son, to lose the power of speech, being able only to grunt like animals.
+He had managed to capture and subjugate Caesar and his clan into forced labor, reinforcing his stronghold as the rest of the US Army would attack out of disagreement with his methods.
+During the battle, he fell victim to the mutated virus after picking up a contaminated doll, causing him to lose his speech.
+He took a gun and committed suicide.